parkie0517/Transfer-Learning-Based-Backdoor-Attack-Vulnerabilities-in-3D-Point-Cloud-Classifiers/README.md

-# A Study on Transfer Learning-Based Investigation of Backdoor Attack Vulnerabilities in 3D Point Cloud Classifiers
+# Investigating the Vulnerability of 3D Point Cloud Classifiers to Backdoor Attacks Leveraging Transfer Learning

 ## Full paper (Korean)
 View the full paper by clicking on the link below.